 An Edifying Visit From Student Matis

 The city where Matis lives is the historical city of Albi (a UNESCO listed city and birthplace of Henri de Toulouse Lautrec) in south western France.
-As a student of History of the Arts at the Lapérouse High School in Albi he has a mature interest in art history which led him to launch his Histal M project which is concerned with the democratization of history and art.
+As a student of History of the Arts at the Lapérouse High School in Albi he has a mature interest in art history which led him to launch his HISTAL M project which is concerned with the democratization of history and art.
 He states “ history is a game of relay.
 The heritage reached us allows us to design today and tomorrow.
 And why not by art”?
-Histal M is a multi-media project including a website, YouTube channel, radio station, Instagram and various other projects such as exhibitions and conferences.
+HISTAL M is a multi-media project including a website, YouTube channel, radio station, Instagram and various other projects such as exhibitions and conferences.
 For his young age Matis has accomplished a lot such as the promotion of contemporary architecture which earned him an invitation to the 21st International Architecture Film event being held in Annecy in November 2020 where his film about the Jean Jaurès d’ Albi college was chosen to be shown.
-It is no surprise that he has set his ambition high, hoping one day to become the Chief Curator of Heritage at the Ecole du Louvre.
+It is no surprise that he has set his ambition high, he hopes to study at the Ecole du Louvre and one day become chief curator of heritage.